Azure/azure-sdk-for-python/scripts/check_change_log/README.md

 # Overview
-First, this script will use docker to perform follow-up operations.

-Second, this script will help you generate two code_reports which generate by the latest two versions of azure MGMT package on pypi.
+This script will generate change_log from two code_reports which generate by the latest two versions of azure-mgmt-package on pypi.
+It can help us quickly verify whether the changes to the `change_log` tool are correct

-And then, it will automatically use change_ log for these two code_reports.

-Finally, it will generate a folder in the current directory, and the results of each comparison will be stored separately in the folder in the form of TXT.

 # preprequisites
 - [Python 3.6](https://www.python.org/downloads/windows/) or later is required